AvtsVivek/LearnVsExt/src/tasks/552500-CommunityToolKitGetProcess/ReadMe.md

 8. This poses another problem.
 Behaviours need a [nuget package](https://www.nuget.org/packages/Microsoft.Xaml.Behaviors.Wpf).
 But as on today, the project must target either .NET 6 or .NET Framework 4.6.2.
 Our project targes 4.8.2.
 So this also wont work.

 ## Notes
-1. If a solution has multiple projects, and you want to be notified when all of the projects are built, then see [this so answer.](https://stackoverflow.com/a/2802636/1977871) and then [this one](https://stackoverflow.com/a/13515072/1977871)
+1. If a solution has multiple projects, and you want to be notified when all of the projects are built, then see [this so answer.](https://stackoverflow.com/a/2802636/1977871) and then [this one](https://stackoverflow.com/a/13515072/1977871).
+So we added this dictionary. _multipleProjectBuildStatus

+2. Note that for BuildStatus, we used SmartEnum.
+This may be an overkill for this example.

+3.